Poulami-M/Weather-App/README.md

+	Users can search for weather condition of any city This application displays current weather conditions  for searched location including temperature, humidity and other details.
+	Tools and Technologies:  React.js, HTML, CSS, JavaScript, Weather API

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.